What is HIP?

 - A disability determination based on Social Security Administration criteria.

 If you have a condition, disorder or disability, as described above, you receive additional benefits called the ‘HIP State Plan’ benefits.
 The HIP State Plan benefits grant you comprehensive coverage including vision, dental, non-emergency transportation, chiropractic services and Medicaid Rehabilitation Option services.
 These HIP State Plan benefits will continue as long as your health condition, disorder or disability status continues to qualify you as medically frail.
 Your health plan (Anthem, CareSource, MDwise, MHS) may contact you annually to review your health condition.
 It is important to answer their questions to maintain HIP State Plan benefits.
-If you fail to verify your condition at the request of your health plan, you could still have access to comprehensive coverage including vision and dental, by participating in HIP Plus, but you would lose access to the additional HIP State Plan benefits including coverage for non-emergency transportation and chiropractic services.
+If you fail to verify your condition at the request of your health plan, you could still have access to comprehensive coverage including vision and dental, by participating in HIP Plus, but you would lose access to the additional HIP State Plan benefits including coverage for non-emergency transportation.
 If you have questions about or changes in your health condition, please contact your health plan directly.

 What is Gateway to Work?